 I’m worried if I attend eating disorder treatment with my child I’ll be blamed for his or her challenges.

 Eating disorders are complex issues and are caused by a variety of factors, including environment, peer pressure and genetics.
-We may identify patterns of behavior or communication that are contributing to the issue your child is facing, but that serves as a platform to make a change, not place blame.
-Our primary goal is to help your son or daughter overcome his or her eating disorder, and I will assist you with discovering ways you might be able to assist with this effort.
+I will help you to identify patterns of behavior or communication that are contributing to the issue your child is facing, but that serve as a platform to make a change, not to place blame.
+Clearly your primary goal is to help your son or daughter overcome his or her eating disorder, and I will assist you with discovering ways you might be able to assist with this effort.
 However, ultimately it is up to your child to be ready to do this.
 You can’t do it for them.
 And your child will need his/her own individual eating disorder therapy,

 You Can Feel Happy And Healthy

-If you are ready to take control of your thoughts and behaviors around food or for answers to any remaining questions about eating disorder treatment, we invite you to schedule a free 20-minute phone consultation at 916-389-2800.
+If you are ready to take control of your thoughts and behaviors around food or for answers to any remaining questions about eating disorder treatment, I invite you to schedule a free 20-minute phone consultation.

 Start Your Journey to Soul Wisdom Today—